myconejo/Lab7-Proxy-Server/README.md

     These are starter files.  csapp.c and csapp.h are described in your textbook.

-    You may make any changes you like to these files.
-And you may create and handin any additional files you like.

-    Please use `port-for-user.pl' or 'free-port.sh' to generate unique ports for your proxy or tiny server.

 `Makefile`
     This is the makefile that builds the proxy program.
 Type "make" to build your solution, or "make clean" followed by "make" for a